 $ locate report-2024.txt /srv/search-demo/reports/report-2024.txt

-Listing the match confirms the file type, permissions, timestamp, and final path before a follow-up action such as opening the file or removing it.
+Listing the match confirms the file type, permissions, owner, size, timestamp, and path that a follow-up command would act on.